UMAprotocol/UMIPs/UMIPs/UMIP-15.md

 This UMIP proposes a solution that makes it imposable to utilize flash loans during voting, thereby enforcing that users hold UMA tokens beyond a single block if they wish to participate in governance.

 This UMIP was originally motivated by an analysis conducted by the UMA engineering team that identified the issue in July 2020.
 The analysis can be found [here](https://docs.google.com/document/d/11ap5q2ga2OaVIV6MLxpRjzbLZTr0xraUIt2DdfcyzWI/edit?usp=sharing).
-The conclusion was that voting rounds with more than 2 votes are suspectable to a profitable flash loan.
-Subsequently, the flash loan issue was used during a DVM vote wherein uniswap LP tokens were used to to profitably vote without the flash borrower needing to hold any UMA tokens.
+There was also a detailed discussion in the OpenZepplin Community forum on the implementation details of this solution which can be found [here](https://forum.openzeppelin.com/t/erc20snapshot-and-flash-loans-swaps-mints/3094?u=chrismaree).

 ## Technical Specification